TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Related works

-Our work can be considered most related to the following studies in terms of using environmental objects as important components to improve scene classification.
-Chen et al.~\citep{chen2019scene} considered the objects as the context in the scene and proposed to derive object embeddings by implementing an object segmentation module, and leveraged these vectors to refine the top-5 predictions of ResNet~\citep{he2016deep} to improve scene recognition.
-On the other hand, Heikel et al.~\citep{heikel2022indoor} used YOLO as an object detection architecture to extract objects from the scene.
-They further mapped these objects to TF-IDF feature vectors and utilized them for training a scene classifier to predict scene categories.
-As for the explainability aspect of scene classification, the work of Anjomshoae et al.~\citep{anjomshoae2021context} is the most related to our approach in providing text-based explanations by using local information (i.e., objects).
+TbExplain can be considered to be more related to the following studies in terms of the use of environmental objects as important components to improve scene classification.
+Chen et al.~\cite{chen2019scene} considered objects as the context in the scene and proposed to derive object embeddings by implementing an object segmentation module, and used these vectors to refine the top five predictions of ResNet~\cite{he2016deep} to improve scene recognition.
+On the other hand, Heikel et al.~\cite{heikel2022indoor} used YOLO as an object detection architecture to extract objects from the scene.
+They further mapped these objects to TF-IDF feature vectors and used them to train a scene classifier to predict scene categories.
+Regarding the explainability aspect of scene classification, the work of Anjomshoae et al.~\cite{anjomshoae2021context} is most related to our approach of providing text-based explanations using local information (i.e. objects).
 It generated textual explanations by calculating the contextual importance of each semantic category in the scene by masking that particular segment, and determining its effect on the prediction.
-In contrast to these methods, our framework doesn't solely rely on the scene objects to classify images; instead, it uses their information as a modifier to correct the output of the scene classification module when its softmax score doesn't exceed a certain threshold.
+In contrast to these methods, our framework does not solely rely on the scene objects to classify images; instead, it uses their information as a modifier to correct the output of the scene classification module when its softmax score does not exceed a certain threshold.